★ Historical and gourmet guide

 - Visit the Place-Royale Interpretation Center

-- Take the funicular to Upper Town
+- Take the funicular to Haute-Ville

 - End with the terrace at sunset